uratol/Home-on-Rails/README.md

 ## DSL

-To program the interaction logic of objects serves the Domain Specific Language based on the event model.
+For programming the objects interaction serves the Domain Specific Language based on the event model.
 Examples of events:
 	at_change
 	at_on
 	at_off